nebula-plugins/nebula-publishing-plugin/README.md

   * Alias "install" task to publishMavenJavaPublicationToMavenLocal, analogous to mvn install
   * Includes Exclude Rules in the pom
   * Updates versions in the pom to resolved version, if a dynamic version was used.
-* DEPRECATED: 'nebula-source-jar' - Creates a sources jar, that contains the source files
+* DEPRECATED: 'nebula-source-jar' - Creates a sources jar, that contains the source files.
+Replace with 'nebula.source-jar'.
-* DEPRECATED: 'nebula-javadoc-jar' - Create a javadoc jar, that contains the html files from javadoc
+* DEPRECATED: 'nebula-javadoc-jar' - Create a javadoc jar, that contains the html files from javadoc.
+Replace with 'nebula.javadoc-jar'.
 * DEPRECATED: 'nebula-test-jar' - Creates a jar containing test classes, and a "test" configuration that other projects can depend on.
 Occasionally projects may want to depend on test fixtures from other modules.
 To add a dependency on this you will add `testCompile project(path: ':<project>', configuration: 'test')` to the `dependencies` block.
+Replace with 'nebula.test-jar'.

+* nebula.apache-license-pom - adds the Apache v2 license to the pom
+* nebula.javadoc-jar - adds a javadoc jar publication
+* nebula.manifest-pom - adds various manifest values to the properties block of the pom
 * nebula.maven-base-publishing - sets up basic publication used by other plugins
 * nebula.maven-java-publishing - adds in a default of publishing components.java and detection of war projects components.web
 * nebula.maven-publishing - apply if you want all of our opinions nebula.maven-base-publishing, nebula.maven-java-publishing, nebula.manifest-pom, nebula.resolved-pom, and nebula.scm-pom
+* nebula.resolved-pom - changes all dynamic versions to resolved versions so 3.x or [2.0.0, 3.0.0) will be resolved to specific versions
-* nebula.javadoc-jar - adds a javadoc jar publication
+* nebula.scm-pom - adds SCM information to the pom
 * nebula.source-jar - adds a source jar publication
 * nebula.test-jar - adds a test jar publication
-* nebula.apache-license-pom - adds the Apache v2 license to the pom
-* nebula.manifest-pom - adds various manifest values to the properties block of the pom
-* nebula.resolved-pom - changes all dynamic versions to resolved versions so 3.x or [2.0.0, 3.0.0) will be resolved to specific versions
-* nebula.scm-pom - adds SCM information to the pom

 ## Maven Related Publishing Plugins